PhD applications – Mirror doctoral contracts idil 2026

 Influence of the urban environment on the circadian rhythms of wild chickadees and mice

 We are looking for a highly motivated individual who wishes to undertake a study straddling ecology and physiology.
-The person should have skills in animal physiology, behavior and ecology, as well as in combining field and laboratory work.
-Previous experience of fieldwork with wild animals is desirable, as is a good command of statistical tools.
+The candidate should have skills in animal physiology, behavior, and ecology, as well as in combining field and laboratory work.
+Previous experience in fieldwork with wild animals is desirable, as is a good command of statistical tools.

 SUBJECT B – Chemical and Biological Sciences for Health